edougal/edougal.github.io/about.md

 ----

 Howdy!
 I'm an engineer at [NeoSensory](http://www.neosensory.com), a startup working on commercializing a wearable sensory substitution device based on research done at the [Eagleman Lab](http://www.eaglemanlab.net/).
 Right now I'm based in Houston, Texas.
-I'm always interested talking about techonology, cool projects you're working on, or anything else.
+I'm always interested talking about techonology, cool projects you're working on, or anything else!

 What am I interested in?